hemashushu/xiaoxuan-object-notation/README.md

 (
     "Alice",
     11,
-    true, // Note that there is a comma.
+    true, // Note that ths comma is allowed.
 )
 ```